rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-10-rancher-desktop-is-a-kubernetes-api-server.md

 big part of what makes that possible.

 It does still need somewhere to keep its objects.
-Kubernetes stores them in etcd; `rdd` uses SQLite instead, which is the same swap k3s makes so it can ship as a single binary.
+Kubernetes stores them in etcd;[^etcd] `rdd` uses SQLite instead, which is the same swap k3s makes so it can ship as a single binary.

 ## So where is the cluster?